paulzhang-ladbrokes/sqlstyle.guide/_includes/sqlstyle.guide.md

     WHEN 'EH1'
       THEN 'Edinburgh'
     END AS city
-FROM office_locations
+FROM OfficeLocation
 WHERE country = 'United Kingdom'
-  AND opening_time BETWEEN 8 AND 9
+  AND openingTime BETWEEN 8 AND 9
   AND postcode IN ('EH1', 'BN1', 'NN1', 'KW1')
 ```